otis-ke/-Cobblestone-Energy-Research/README.md

-## Real-Time Anomaly Detection Script: Explanation and Implementation
+## Real-Time Anomaly Detection Script Explanation and Implementation

 This script, `anomaly_detection.py`, is a Python program designed to detect anomalies in a continuous data stream, simulating real-time data updates as might occur in financial transactions or sensor data.